ikaro-beraldo/sleep-stages-classification/README.md

    - Select the CA1 LFP vector on the _CA1 Channel List Box_
    - If you are using an EMG recording, select the option _EMG_ and select the corresponding vector on the _EMG/Accel Channel list box_
    - If you are using a single accelerometer recording, select the option _Accel 1_and select the corresponding vector on the _EMG/Accel Channel list box_
-   - If you are using a 3 channel accelerometer recording, select the option _Accel 3_ and select each one of the accelerometer vector on the list boxes _X_, _Y_ and _Z_
+   - If you are using a 3 channel accelerometer recording, select the option _Accel 3_ and select each one of the accelerometer vectors on the list boxes _X_, _Y_, and _Z_
 5. Check the box _Include the algorithm pre-processing step_
 6. Define the _Power Line Noise_ frequency, the _Epoch Length_, and the _Output Sampling Frequency_
 7. Press _Run_

-#### 2 - Using a data already pre-processed by the toolbox
+#### 2 - Using a dataset already pre-processed by the toolbox
 If a dataset has already been pre-processed or you want to resume/restart a classification

 1. In the _Sleep-wake cycle sorting_ panel, select the option _2 - Load pre-processed variables_